prabhupada78/prabhupada78.github.io/isrc/poy/src/ch8.md

 Those who are truly interested in the perfection of the yoga process should immediately take to Kṛṣṇa consciousness by chanting Hare Kṛṣṇa, understanding Bhagavad-gītā, and rendering service to Kṛṣṇa through this Society for Kṛṣṇa consciousness and thereby surpass all other systems and attain the ultimate goal of all yoga—love of Kṛṣṇa.

-Śrīmad-Bhāgavatam Never before has this sublime text been available to the English-speaking world.

-Now ISKCON Press announces the forthcoming publication of Cantos I and II of Śrīmad-Bhāgavatam in five richly illustrated hardcover volumes.

-The science of God is greater than all other sciences, and this spiritual technology is rationally and authoritatively explained in the 18,000 verses of Śrīmad-Bhāgavatam, India's sublime contribution of culture, philosophy, politics, sociology, religion and love.

-His Divine Grace A.C.

-Bhaktivedanta Swami Prabhupāda has undertaken the mighty task of rendering this supremely potent work into the English language along with Sanskrit transliterations, word-for-word synonyms and elaborate English purports.

-Thus in each verse one will find new enlightenment regarding the Absolute Truth, the origin of all emanations.